 Instead, saving the power in the batteries saves you the extra cost required to tap the grid for your required energy during peak hours like after sundown when lights, TVs, air conditioners, heaters, and hot water for showers are all operational and necessary.

-To power your home exclusively with solar power, ideally your battery bank must charge in the few hours while is intense sunlight and be ready to discharge throughout the evening and night.
+To power your home exclusively with solar power, ideally, your battery bank must charge in a few hours while in intense sunlight and be ready to discharge throughout the evening and night.

 These batteries are called deep-cycle batteries.

 They repeatedly discharge a lot of their capacities but have a low discharge rate.

 1 amp of current flowing for one hour charges the battery by 1 amp-hour.

 In most cases depending on the size of the battery, it will take 5-8 hours to fully charge a 12-volt battery with a solar panel that can produce 1 amp of current.

 With regular servicing and maintenance, the lifespan of a solar battery is around 5-15 years, and that of the solar panel PV system is about 30 years.